 Record and pass along correct information about a patient's medicines.
 Find out what medicines the patient is taking.
 Compare those medicines to new medicines given to the patient.
-Make sure the patient knows which medicines to take when they are at home.
+Give the patient written information about the medicines they need to take.
 Tell the patient it is important to bring their up-to-date list of medicines every time they visit a doctor.